cogdog/splotbox/README.md

 * **Desk** The screen where users must enter an access code
 * **Share** The page that includes the form people use to upload content
-* **Random** No content needed, it just performs a redirect to a random collectable.
-Just leave it alone.

 Set up your own menus as needed; make sure that you click the **Location** tab to tell Wordpress to use the menu you create as the **Primary** menu.